itainuri/LF-PF_MTT/README.md

 # Introduction
 The provided code supports traning and inferencing the experiments as described in [1].
-On [1] we compare our algorithm to two main algorithms, and the experimental settings we used for each comparison are taken from their respective setting.
+On [1] we compare our algorithm to two main algorithms:
 - [2] L. Ubeda-Medina, A. F. Garcia-Fernandez, and J. Grajal, “Adaptive auxiliary particle filter for track-before-detect with multiple targets, ”IEEE Trans.
 Aerosp.
 Electron.
 Syst., vol. 53, no. 5, pp. 2317–2330, 2017.
-\- MTT radar target tracking on chanching number of particles and targets.
-The code provides a python version of the APP algorithm as well as a LF augmented APP, LF-APP.
-* [3] F. Gama, N. Zilberstein, R. G. Baraniuk, and S. Segarra, “Unrolling particles: Unsupervised learning of sampling distributions,” in IEEE International conference on Acoustics, Speech and Signal Processing (ICASSP), 2022, pp. 5498–5502.
+- [3] F. Gama, N. Zilberstein, R. G. Baraniuk, and S. Segarra, “Unrolling particles: Unsupervised learning of sampling distributions,” in IEEE International conference on Acoustics, Speech and Signal Processing (ICASSP), 2022, pp. 5498–5502.

+The experimental settings we used for each comparison are taken from their respective works:
+- [2] describes an MTT radar target tracking on changing number of particles and targets.
+Our code provides a python version of the APP algorithm as well as a LF augmented APP, LF-APP.
-\- Single 10-dimentinal state tracking using Sequential Importance Sampling (SIS) PF as described on [3] and with implementation based on the SIS [implimentation](https://github.com/fgfgama/unrolling-particles) of [3].
+- [3] describes a comparison between the Sequential Importance Sampling (SIS) PF and their proposed DNN augmented Unrolling PF (UrPF) on a single 10-dimentinal state tracking experiment.
+Our code implements the SIS as described on [3] and based on their [proposed realization](https://github.com/fgfgama/unrolling-particles) for it.

-All unrolled PF and LF-UrPF variations as well as the SIS-PF comparisons mentioned in [1] are realized on a seperate enviromnemt based  on [3] [implimentation](https://github.com/fgfgama/unrolling-particles).
+  *The cmparison sesults described in [1] between the UrPF, the LF-UrPF variations and the SIS-PF variations are realized on a seperate enviromnemt that is based  on the same [3] implimentation (linked above).

 Our code is described on the code provided by [3] accessed in It presents tracking results (and compares) APP and LF-AP and illustrates tracking accuracy examples and sensors response.